d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 ## Training

-Let's make a prediction with the a model that has random weights.
+Let us make a prediction with the a model that has random weights.

 ```{.python .input  n=42}
 ctx = d2l.try_gpu()